 IT infrastructure generally refers to the hardware, network, facilities, and enterprise software that supports your organization’s technology.
-Presently infrastructure often includes the policies that define these systems because proper planning, implementation, and management are critical to stability.
+Infrastructure often includes the policies that define these systems because proper planning, implementation, and management are critical to stability.
 Below are the core categories of IT Infrastructure:

-Networks connect your organization both internally and to other locations across the globe.
-Your network’s hardware can include routers, firewalls, switches, wireless access points, and also cabling and rack equipment.
-Aside from the hardware, both virtual network applications and software are designed to provide access control such.
+Networks connect your organization internally and to other locations across the globe.
+Your network’s hardware may include routers, firewalls, switches, wireless access points, and also cabling and rack equipment.
+Aside from the hardware, both virtual network applications and software, such as a Virtual Private Network (VPN), are designed to provide access control.
 Hardware firewalls generally provide the first wave of cyber-security for your network in their role as internet gatekeepers.
-VoIP telephone systems fall under networking because they now run on the same hardware that transmits your data.
+VoIP telephone systems also can fall under networking because they run on the same infrastructure that transmits your data.